-

 Residents in enrolled in an osteopathic surgical training program that is accredited by the Accreditation Council on Medical Education (ACGME) may enter the ABS certification process.

-The ABS requires that graduates of training programs in pediatric surgery, surgical critical care, complex general surgery oncology, and hand surgery first be certified by the ABS in general surgery to be eligible for certification in these specialties.
+The ABS requires that graduates of training programs in pediatric surgery, surgical critical care, and complex general surgery oncology first be certified by the ABS in general surgery to be eligible for certification in these specialties.
 Residents in osteopathic surgical training programs that become accredited by the ACGME will be required to meet ABS requirements for certification in general surgery as outlined and achieve certification in general surgery prior to pursuing certification in these other specialties.

 Policies